 This kind of proactive monitoring depends on having comprehensive, up-to-date information.
 When lab data from multiple sources is unified in one place, patterns that might otherwise go unnoticed become visible.

-Not every patient fits neatly into standard reference ranges, so clinicians need adaptable tools to accommodate them.
-A functional medicine provider might track biomarkers that fall outside conventional panels and standards.
-An endocrinologist managing diabetes may want tighter glucose targets for certain patients.
+Not every patient fits neatly into standard reference ranges, and not all lab results are equally significant between patients.
+A functional medicine provider might track biomarkers that fall outside conventional panels and standards, while an endocrinologist managing diabetes may want tighter glucose targets for certain patients.
 The Provider Dashboard accommodates this variability through customizable reference ranges.

 For context, Guava also displays the lab’s standardized reference ranges and provides reference ranges for common labs from trusted sources like the National Institutes of Health, Centers for Disease Control and Prevention, the American Board of Internal Medicine and the National Kidney Foundation, among others.